 You don’t fix anything by using leaving as a threat.
 And if you actually walk out the door — leaving indefinitely means things wind up right where you left them.
 Nothing gets resolved.
 You might feel better for a moment that you stood your ground and threatened to go, or that you stormed out, but you’ll have to deal with the underlying issues eventually.
 Threatening to leave shuts down communication without resolving a thing!

 Alternatively, do you say “go” when you really mean “stay?”

-Do you push your partner away when you're in trouble?
-Sometimes when one partner is in pain, he or she will tell the other person to leave.
-Especially if your partner is the threatening to leave, your hurt feelings may cause you to react by saying, "Fine, just go!"
+Do you push your partner away when you’re in trouble?
+Sometimes when one partner is in pain, they will tell the other person to leave.
+Especially if your partner is threatening to leave, your hurt feelings may lead you to react by saying: “Fine, just go!”
 You might mean that you want them to leave for the night or forever.
-In reality, many times when this happens you actually want your partner to stay and fight for the relationship -- you don't want them to go at all!
+In reality, many times when this happens you actually want your partner to stay and fight for the relationship – you don’t want them to go at all!

 Why do people say “go” when they really mean “stay”?
 Here are 4 things to keep in mind if this is happening in your relationship.
 Once you’ve read the article, check out the music video below for “Now I’m All Messed Up.”
 It illustrates how we can sometimes tell someone to go, or start threatening to leave, when we really love them and want them to stay with us.

 If your partner threatens to leave, what exactly does s/he mean?
 Does it mean s/he is breaking up with you?
 Threatening a break up is a pretty serious card that can’t be played all the time.
 Or, does s/he mean s/he is leaving for the night?
 Either way, you need clarity about what your partner’s leaving means before you become reactive so you can better understand what to do next.

 2. Don’t push your partner out the door.